 ufw also checks

-/etc/services for the port and protocol of a service, we can still add NFS by name.
-Best practice recommends that you enable the most restrictive rule that will still allow the traffic you want to permit, so rather than enabling traffic from just anywhere, we’ll be specific.
+/etc/services for the port and protocol of a service, you can still add NFS by name.
+Best practice recommends that you enable the most restrictive rule that will still allow the traffic you want to permit, so rather than enabling traffic from anywhere, you’ll be specific.

 Use the following command to open port

-2049 on the host, being sure to substitute your client's IP address:
+2049 on the host, being sure to substitute your client IP address: